 Mix until well combined and sticky.

 Next, rinse the beancurd and cut into half.
-Using a spoon make a deep cavity in the centre of beancurd.
+Using a spoon make a cavity in the middle of beancurd.

-Fill cavity with filling mixture and place them in a heatproof plate.
+Fill hole with filling mixture and place in a heatproof plate.

 A bottle of salted fermented ‘whole’ bean paste.
 Purposely bought it for this dish.
 I’ve always know there’s the fermented ‘minced’ bean paste variety but not the ‘whole’ kind.